Duty to Refer

 What we will do when we receive a referral from a public authority?

 Upon receipt of a referral the Housing Options team will aim to contact the customer within 48 hours.
-They will discuss the individual’s circumstances and arrange to interview the individual either face to face or on the telephone as soon as practicable.
+They will discuss the individual’s circumstances and arrange to interview the individual as soon as practicable.
 This will enable us to ascertain what duty if any is owed to the individual.

 Please note there is no guarantee that temporary accommodation will be offered as this will be dependent on whether the individual has a priority need.
 For information on priority need please click here.